jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 What did we create?
 ========================
 This quickstart has set up a native Java EE 6 application.
-For a full description of what was generated with this script, you should visit the [Forge UI Scaffolding Guide](https://docs.jboss.org/author/display/FORGE/UI+Scaffolding)
+For a full description of what was generated with this script, and the structure of the application, you should visit the [Forge UI Scaffolding Guide](https://docs.jboss.org/author/display/FORGE/UI+Scaffolding)

 Next Steps
 ============================